Arpitgoyalgg/codejerk.xyz/README.md

  Tables in `Codejerk` project -

  - feedback - used to  collect the feedback data from users.
 The feedback form is only available on blog posts.

+## JSONBIN

+The account login is using `GitHub` SSO.

+Bins in JSONBIN -

+ - `Codejerk dino love count` with Bin ID `62d97a21248d43754ffe585b` - used to collect home page dino love count data with geoData.